weiping-playnext/Zenject/README.md

     Note that if a non-MonoBehaviour requests the given type, an exception will be thrown, since there is no current transform in that case.

+1. **FromComponentsInParents** - Same as FromComponentInParents except will match multiple values or zero values.
+You might use it for example and then inject **List<ContractType>** somewhere

 1. **FromComponentInChildren** - Look up the component by searching the current transform or any child transform for the given component type.
 The current transform here is taken from the object being injected, which must therefore be a MonoBehaviour derived type.
+Similar to `GetComponentInChildren` in that it will return the first matching value found

     ```csharp
     Container.Bind<Foo>().FromComponentInChildren();